Ways which we assist

 Tips for Helping a Person with Dysarthria:

-- If the patient has slurred speech (i.e, dysarthria due to weakness in the muscles of the face, lips and tongue) you can help make speech clearer by reminding him to:
+- If the person has slurred speech (i.e, dysarthria due to weakness in the muscles of the face, lips and tongue) you can help make speech clearer by reminding them to:

 • Take a good breath before speaking.